 Cooper was a RHP, he was 27 at the time.
 He had pitched in portions of 3 seasons for the Angels, had made 21 starts and 6 relief appearances, going 5-10 with a 5.33 ERA in 128 innings, with 57 walks and 58 strikeouts.

 Fullmer was 27 as well, in fact January 17th is his birthday, so happy birthday Brad.
-He says a 2nd round draft pick by the Expos.
-He played 2 plus seasons with the Expos and had been a bit of a disappointment He wasn't very good with the glove at first base and his bat didn't show quite as well as the Expos hoped.
+He was a 2nd round draft pick by the Expos.
+He played 2 plus seasons with the Expos and had been a bit of a disappointment.
+He wasn't very good with the glove at first base and his bat didn't show quite as well as the Expos hoped.
 He hit .276/.326/.459 with 25 home runs in 259 games with Montreal.

 In March of 2000, Fullmer was part of a three team trade between the Expos, Rangers and Blue Jays.
 The Rangers sent Lee Stevens to the Expos, the Jays sent David Segui to the Rangers and the Expos sent Fullmer to the Jays.

 Stevens did a pretty good job for the Expos, hitting .243/.334/.450 with 57 home runs, in 3 seasons.
-Segui hit .336/.391/.519 in 93 games and then was traded to the Indians for Ricky Ledee.
+Segui hit .336/.391/.519 in 93 games and then was traded to Cleveland for Ricky Ledee.
 Segui was always good at getting on base, but didn't have the power you'd like to have from a first basemen.

 Fullmer DHed for the Jays, for 2 seasons, hitting .284/.333/.499 with 50 home runs and 187 RBI, in 279 games.
 He had a very good season in 2000, hitting 32 home runs and driving in 104 runs.
-If the Jays had a better team, we'd think if Fullmer as one of the better DHes in team history.
+If the Jays had a better team, we'd think of Fullmer as one of the better DHes in team history.